awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_6_Cost_Anomaly_Detection/_index.md

 * An [AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) that you are able to use for testing.

 {{% notice note %}}
-NOTE: It is strongly advised not to use production account for the purpose of this lab, use a test or sandbox account to understand the functionalities and capabilities of the service and then replicate the relevant configurations to the production accounts.
+It is strongly advised not to use production account for the purpose of this lab, use a test or sandbox account to understand the functionalities and capabilities of the service and then replicate the relevant configurations to the production accounts.
 {{% /notice %}}

 {{% notice note %}}